-In our culture we might say "Should I forgive if sinned against a million times?"
+Today we might say "Should I forgive if sinned against a million times?"
 To which Jesus' answer would be "Not a million, but a billion."

-Jesus is about to explain what should be going on in our mind in order to properly understand and engage those who sin against us.
-Jesus proceeds to give a parable which justifies what might be considered an onerous call in the lives of His followers to be so magnanimous in terms of forgiveness.
+In this parable Jesus is about to explain why that answer makes all the sense in the world.
+He's not just going to answer, He'll explain how we should be thinking when it comes to forgiveness.